Inductive logic programming at 30: Introduction

 \subsection{Recent advances}

-Some of the aforementioned advantages come from recent developments, which we survey in this paper\footnote{ This paper extends the paper of \citet{ilp30}. }.
+Some of the aforementioned advantages come from developments in the last decade of ILP research, which we survey in this paper\footnote{ This paper extends the paper of \citet{ilp30}. }.
 To aid the reader, we coarsely compare old and new ILP systems, where new represents systems from the past decade.
-We use FOIL \cite{foil}, Progol \cite{progol}, TILDE \cite{tilde}, and HYPER \cite{hyper} as representative old systems and ILASP \cite{ilasp}, Metagol \cite{metagol}, \dilp{} \cite{dilp}, and Popper \cite{popper} as representative new systems.
+We use FOIL \cite{foil}, Progol \cite{progol}, Aleph \cite{aleph}, TILDE \cite{tilde}, and HYPER \cite{hyper} as representative old systems and ILASP \cite{ilasp}, Metagol \cite{metagol}, \dilp{} \cite{dilp}, and Popper \cite{popper} as representative new systems.
 This comparison, shown in Table \ref{tab:diffs}, is, of course, vastly oversimplified, and there are many exceptions.
 In the rest of this paper, we survey these developments (each row in the table) in turn.
 After discussing these new ideas, we discuss recent application areas (Section \ref{sec:apps}) before concluding by proposing directions for future research.